The benefits of a professional consultant

 There are many ways in which you can gain data and information for your business marketing analysis.
 Half of your data can be pulled from online marketing programs.
 Offline data can be from, current customers, U.S. Census Bureau, Business.gov, Commerce.gov, and Bureau of Labor Statistics.

 While you may find that tools can provide a tremendous amount of data, it means nothing unless you know how to properly analyze it.
 The data should be used as only the starting point for creating an effective strategy.
-While the data shows details as to where you are currently within the market, there is no computerized programs that can show you the true value and potential of your organization and market.
+While the data shows details as to where you are currently within the market, there are no computerized programs that can show you the true value and potential of your organization and market.

 Because of this, you may want to look into hiring a business marketing consultant or manager to do the gritty work of helping you grow your business appeal, determine value, appropriate pricing, understand competitor vulnerabilities, and help you create a powerful and effective strategy for success.